Szyroi/obsidian-notes/Mathe/Grundlagen/Beweisprinzipien.md

-2.Induktionsschrit
+2. Induktionsschrit

 $$
  n \in \mathbb, A(n) \Rightarrow A(n + 1)
 $$

-3 Induktionsannahme
+3. Induktionsannahme

 $$
 A(n)
 $$

-4 Induktionsbehauptung
+4. Induktionsbehauptung
 $$
 A(n+1)
 $$